moltin/ruby-sdk/README.md

 ##### Products

 ```
-# Retrieve a list of products
+# Retrieve the list of products
 moltin.products.all
 ```